Ki365/ki365.github.io/docs/content/docs/_index.md

 url = "/"
 +++

+Welcome to the Ki365 documentation! 🎉

-This page will include information for the various users of Ki365
+This website serves to introduce Ki365 concepts to the various users of the program.

+{{<callout type="warning">}}
+This website is under construction.
+If you find any missing content, please consider creating a [pull request](https://github.com/Ki365/ki365.github.io/pulls).
+{{</callout>}}